TheBeruriahIncident/leafbyte/iOS/TECH_DEBT_AND_TODOS.md

 Immediate TODOs:
 * Make app loudly complain on startup if client id and redirect are not filled in
 * Can we resolve or ignore all warnings?
-* Fix GitHub build (probably by adding AppAuth to LeafByteTests sources), and then limit it to iOS changes https://stackoverflow.com/questions/63822219/how-to-run-github-actions-workflow-only-if-the-pushed-files-are-in-a-specific-fo and make it cancel on new pushes https://stackoverflow.com/questions/66335225/how-to-cancel-previous-runs-in-the-pr-when-you-push-new-commitsupdate-the-curre
 * Proof Google Sign In error messages with Zoe
 * Fix weird spacing at the bottom of the tutorial page on newer devices
 * Fix the unsafe pointer init warnings